Folding Pocket Kodak (1897 - 1899)

 It also was a very succesful camera, 200.000 being sold until its end in April 1915 (together with the renamed model No. 1 Folding Pocket Kodak).
 The camera in the video is the rare original model.
 There are many transitional models between this original one and the No. 1 Folding Pocked Kodak that replaced the Folding Pocket Kodak in April 1899.

-The camera took 12 pictures with a size of 2 1/4 x 3 1/4 inch (5,5 x 8 cm) on one daylight loading spool.
+The camera cost $ 10 and took 12 pictures with a size of 2 1/4 x 3 1/4 inch (5.5 x 8 cm) on a daylight loading spool.
 See the end of this page for instructions how to open a Folding Pocket Kodak.

 An important part of its design is the construction of the struts.
-Many folding cameras had to be extended by the photographer by pulling out the lenspanel on a rail on the baseboard.
+Many folding cameras had to be extended by pulling out the lenspanel on a rail on the baseboard.
 To get a sharp focused image, the lenspanel had to be extended to an exact point.
 A slight mistake resulted in unsharp pictures.
 The struts of the Folding Pocket Kodak extended themselves with the help of two springs, once pulled out an inch or so.
 The mechanism stopped at exactly the needed distance.
 In the patent (610.153) this is described in detail.

 Original photo made with a Folding Pocket Kodak in the Philippines in 1898.